< Back

 *David.
 Wood, 46 x 34.

-The pose of the youthful David, standing astride the head of Goliath, may derive from Donatello’s St George from Orsanmichele.
+The youthful David, richly attired in a reddish brown tabard lined with ermine and tunic of blue brocade, stands astride the head of Goliath, His pose may derive from Donatello’s St George from Orsanmichele.
 The head may be a portrait (Maud Cruttwell (1906) saw a resemblance with Botticelli’s Man with a Medal in the Uffizi).
 The tiny panel was purchased by the Berlin Museum in 1890 from the famous Florentine dealer and antiquarian Stefano Bardini.
 It was ascribed to Piero Pollaiuolo at first, but is now usually regarded as a comparatively early work of Antonio (mid-1460s?).

 *Portrait of a Young Woman.
 Wood, 51 x 35.